Homesteading Family Logo

 Rules for Gift Giving Made Simple

-• No junk of tchotchkes – instead, we want to make or find gifts that are practical, useable, or edible.
+• No Junk or Tchotchkes – Instead, we want to make or find gifts that are practical, useable, or edible.

-• Support Small/Family-Owned Businesses – Remember, the goal is to simplify, and sometimes making a homemade gift just isn’t simple!
-When this is the case, we love to help support small or family-owned businesses (especially when we’ve tried, used, and LOVED the products ourselves!)
+• Support Small/Family-Owned Businesses – Remember, the goal is to simplify, and sometimes, making a homemade gift just isn’t simple!
+When this happens, we love to help support small or family-owned businesses (especially when we’ve tried, used, and LOVED the products ourselves!)

 A box with three packs of tea from Farmhouse Teas.